JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 In this case the function defaults to using the identity as mass matrix and `[:e for in 1:dimension]` as symbols.

 ### [`StaticDelayEdge`](@ref)
-Here, the values of the edges are determined by a delay differential equation.
-Static again means that the edge value described by the `edgefunction!` only depends on the values of the vertices the edge is connected to and not on an internal derivate of the edge itself.
+This constructor is used when edge variables depend on past values of the vertex variables.
+In this case the `edgefunction!` has to accept two additional arguments `h_v_s` and `h_v_d` that hold the history of `v_s` and `v_d`. *Static* means that the edge depends only on the dynamics of the vertices the edge is connected to and not on an internal derivative of the edge variables itself.

-As an example for such system, we show a delay diffusion equation:
+As an example for such system, we show a diffusive coupling with delay:

 ```julia
 edgefunction! = (e, v_s, v_d, h_v_s, h_v_d, p, t) -> e .=.1 * (h_v_s .- v_d)